kuzudb/kuzu-docs/docs/rdf-graphs/rdf-import.md

 `_:0b2` is the nested blank node's IRI with triple`<_:0b2, foaf:name, "Bob">` and `_:0b1` is the IRI of the blank node that knows `_:0b2`:`<_:0b1, foaf:knows, _:0b2>`.

-*You cannot use blank nodes as predicates in Turtle files according to standard.
+*You cannot use blank nodes as predicates in Turtle files according to Turtle standards.
 If you do, Kùzu will skip the triple.*

 ### Language Tag for Literals and Size Limitation
 RDF Literals consist of a data type, a value, and an optional language tag.
 For example, the example in the beginning of this page contains the following triple: (`http://example.org/#spiderman`, `foaf:name`, `"Человек-паук"@ru`).
 The object here is an RDF Literal with data type string, value "Человек-паук", and language tag @ru indicating that it is Russian.
-Kùzu load language tag into a separate `lang` property column.
+Kùzu loads the language tag into a separate `lang` property column.
 ```
 WITH "http://xmlns.com/foaf/0.1/" as foaf, "http://example.org/" as ex
 MATCH (s {iri: ex + "spiderman"})-[p:TurtleEx {iri: foaf + "name"}]-(o)